jericho1ne/cms-portfolio/README.md

 ### What's next
+- SEO stuff: How to edit robots.txt, how to set opengraph image
 - Video embeds as part of Rich Text field
 - Clean up the mess that tailwind left behind.